Skip to content

 VPN vs Tailscale vs Cloudflare Tunnel

-Plain-English explainer for the three things people mean when they say "VPN" in 2026 — and how Tailscale and Cloudflare Tunnel fit, even though both get called "VPNs" sometimes.
+Plain-English explainer for the three things people mean by "VPN" in 2026 — and how Tailscale and Cloudflare Tunnel fit, since both get called "VPNs" too.

 Read explainer